Tatiana Gonchar

 • Ask unexpected questions. «How do you celebrate New Year's?» can reveal more about a home than direct architectural questions.

 • Show options.
-In our studio, we have a rule: always present at least three concepts, even if we are sure about one.
+In our studio, we have a rule: always present at least three concepts, even when we're sure about one.

 • Document everything.
-I write down even fleeting comments—they often contain the most important insights.
+I write down even passing remarks — they often hold the most important insights.

 Right now, we are in the project development phase, and I can already see how the initial «make it beautiful» is turning into a well-thought-out architectural solution.